CIPEC and Natural Resources Canada can help your organization cut costs, improve energy efficiency and reduce industrial greenhouse gases.

 If your organization is seeking a Canadian registrar to certify your plant upon ISO 50001 implementation, a Canadian accreditation program is in place.
 For more information on the Energy Management Systems Accreditation Program, visit the Standards Council of Canada website.

-The Clean Energy Ministerial (CEM) Energy Management Leadership Awards is a global leadership and case study awards program that recognizes those who are transforming their organizations with ISO 50001 to save energy, reduce costs, and share experiences to inspire others to implement the standard.
-These awards are to be presented annually and CIPEC encourages Canadian industrial firms to apply.
-Refer to the Energy Management Leadership Awards website for more information.
+The Clean Energy Ministerial Energy Management Leadership Awards is an annual global leadership and case study awards program that recognizes those who are transforming their organizations with ISO 50001.
+Their achievements include finding ways to save energy, reduce costs, and share experiences to inspire others to implement the standard.
+In June 2017, top winners were honored at the eighth Clean Energy Ministerial (CEM8) in Beijing, China.

 - Date Modified: